 Some dogs will be stubborn!
 They will do the essential to get enough food and then strike.
 I wouldn’t force it.
 The benefit of having a small dog is that you can carry him.
 For longer trips just have your doggie backpack with you and it will be much less stressful for you and your pupper.

-Dogs who are lazy and dogs who are bored normally show very different signs and have very different personalities as well.
-If your dog shows signs of boredom, he is your perfect adventure partner.
-Take him everywhere where he can roam, sniff, explore, he will adore you for it!
+Dogs who are bored and tired or lazy dogs normally show very different signs.
+If your dog shows signs of boredom, he’s your perfect adventure partner.
+Take him everywhere where he can roam, sniff, explore, he’ll adore you for it!
 This is the easiest cure for dog boredom.
-So when you come home from a trip, he will happily go to his bed and sleep for the rest of the day or night, instead of chewing on things or annoying you.
+So when you come home from a trip, he’ll happily go to his bed and sleep for the rest of the day or night, instead of chewing on things or annoying you.
 For lazy dogs and active owners, a doggie backpack is the perfect solution.
 And if your dog is snoozing away most of the day, be happy about it.
 This means your doggo is even-tempered and perfectly happy with the amount of exercise he gets!